Welcome to UNE Psychology's eye-tracking laboratory.

 The following is a list of some of the ongoing and future research topics in the eye-tracking lab:

 - Environmental psychology, climate change, and natural hazards

 - Sexual orientation and attraction

-Please contact A/Prof Lykins if you are interested in working on these projects, or if you have other ideas for possible collaborations.
+If you are interested in working on these projects as either a student (PhD, Masters, or honours) or as a collaborator, or if you have other ideas for possible collaboration, please contact: